Empower the next generation of farmers with the knowledge,

 - Tuition and Mentorship Scholarship: Help offset tuition costs with individual participant scholarship.

 - A $,2500 Full Scholarship covers the whole program, both Phase 1 and Phase 2

 - There are partial Scholarships options as well, starting at $500

 - Completion Stipend: We reward our participants after the completion of Phase 1 with a STIPEND to support their farming efforts.
 These stipends are used in various ways, such as buying new farm tools that they learned about in the FAM program.
 Amount: $1,000

 Let’s Grow Farmers!

 FAM Program Invites Wanna-Be Farmers to become FAM Apprentices

-Our programming begins in October for Phase 1 with our annual “Am I Ready To Be A Farmer” event (10/2/2017) and June for Phase 2.
+If you would like more information about our next annual “Am I Ready To Be A Farmer” event please contact the Program Director with the form below.
 You can participate in the two phases of the program in either order.

 Vision for the Future

 - The average age of farmers in Hawaii is the lowest in the nation.